DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/INTEGRATION/DOCUMENTS/Customer.md

 If required to send full set of data again, the trading partner's document change tracking's **Full** can be set to _Yes_ again.

 ## View staging table records
-To view the Customer advanced shipping notice staging records, go to **EDI > Documents > Customer documents > Customer advanced shipping notice**.
+To view the Customer staging records, go to **EDI > Documents > Integration systems documents > Master data > Out > Customer**.
-Use this page to review staging and process EDI Customer advanced shipping notice documents to an Outbound file.
+Use this page to review staging and process EDI Customer documents to an Outbound file.

 ### List page
 The following EDI fields are available on the list page.